kidonng/preview.fish/README.md

 end
 ```

-Or adding support for a file extension:
+And this is how to add support for a file extension:

 ```fish
 # Preview `*.dll` files with `7z`